- original scholarly manuscripts from all the areas encompassed within Indigenous Studies’ interdisciplinary range, including creative writing

-All empirical studies must document: (1) the use of accepted ethical protocols for research with human subjects; and (2) site-specific approvals, including research and/or institutional review board approvals required by Native nations, tribes, or bands.
+All empirical studies must document: (1) the use of accepted ethical protocols for research with human subjects; and (2) site-specific approvals when required, including research and/or institutional review board approvals required by Native nations, tribes, or bands.

-Feature-length Manuscripts.
-Original scholarly manuscripts should be blinded for peer review, 35 pages maximum length including end notes and reference list.
+Original scholarly manuscripts should be anonymous for peer review, length 10,000 to 12,000 words including end notes and reference list.

-(1) double-spaced, blinded manuscript as one Word document (do not send a pdf), including the title and abstract (maximum 150 words).
+(1) double-spaced, anonymous manuscript as one Word document (do not send a pdf), including the title and abstract (150-200 words).
 Do not include author name(s) on or in the manuscript.
-Click here for information on How to Blind a Manuscript.
-Click here for a link to “Writing an effective abstract.”
+Click here for information on How to Make a Manuscript Anonymous.
+Click on title for a link to “Writing an effective abstract.”

 (3) In a separate document, biographical statement(s) for each author (50 words each), and contact information for each author, including name, affiliation, email address, physical mailing address, and phone number.

-Notes From the Field.
-Notes should be blinded for peer review, 25 pages maximum length including footnotes.
+Notes should be anonymous for peer review, length 7,000 to 9,000 words including end notes and reference list.
 Notes From the Field offers a venue to report on issues of debate within the field; ongoing projects of research or practice; and descriptive, evaluative, or policy-oriented analyses of innovative models or practices within Indigenous Studies.
-Submit the same documents as described under Feature-length manuscripts.
+Submit the same documents (including abstract) as described under Feature-length manuscripts.

-Reviews.
 NAIS invites reviews of books and other materials such as films, plays, or exhibits on topics relevant to our field.
-The journal accepts unsolicited reviews, but the Editors suggest contacting NAIS editorial staff at email@example.com to communicate about specific review ideas and a reviewer’s qualifications.
-To see what materials are available for review, follow us on Twitter @review4NAIS and like our page on Facebook (NAIS: Native American and Indigenous Studies).
+The journal does not accept unsolicited reviews.
+To see materials that are available for review, follow us on Twitter @review4NAIS and like our page on Facebook (NAIS: Native American and Indigenous Studies).

 Reviews should be no more than 750 words and submitted in 12-point double-spaced Times New Roman font.
+Please cite all direct quotes from the source being reviewed with page numbers.
 We will consider essays of greater length that review multiple books, films, or other materials on a particular topic, theme, or area, but please communicate with NAIS editorial staff before undertaking such an essay.

-Each figure requires a clear caption; the captions may be included in the manuscript text.
+Each figure requires a clear caption; the captions should be included in the manuscript text.
 Be sure to include the source to be credited and any additional information requested by the source or creator, including copyright.
-The Press requires high quality, high resolution images (preferably 600 dpi) for clarity of reproduction in the print process.
+The Press requires high quality, high resolution images (preferably 600 dpi, no less than 300 dpi) for clarity of reproduction in the print process.
 For fair use, see Permissions below.